alexcarron/brobot/README.md

   * Send a random discussion question on command
   * Post daily discussion topics in different channels

-### Music Playback

-* Play a specific song
-* Pause, resume, skip, or stop music
-* View the current song or full queue
-* Loop or shuffle the queue

 ### Text-to-Speech in Voice Chat

 * Send text-to-speech messages